 - 3.1.1 | VER Projects may be located in any host country or state.
-However, where host countries or states have mandatory operational schemes2 to reduce GHG emissions in any form (e.g. cap & trade, carbon tax etc.), Projects shall only be eligible if the Project Developer has either: - a. provided Gold Standard with satisfactory justification that no double counting of emission reductions occur or - b. has committed to retiring eligible units equal to the quantity of Gold Standard VERs.
-Refer to Annex A of this document.
+However, where host countries or states have mandatory operational schemes2 to reduce GHG emissions in any form (e.g. cap & trade, carbon tax etc.), Projects shall only be eligible if the Project Developer has either: - a. provided Gold Standard with satisfactory justification that no double counting of emission reductions occur or - b. committed to retiring eligible units equal to the quantity of Gold Standard VERs, which must be done prior to VER issuance.
+Refer to Section 15| below Annex A of this document.